-Quantitative Skills for BiologyWatch
+Quantitative Skills for BiologyWatch this thread

 A theoretical SIRS model of infectious disease is presented.
 The model is represented by the following system of differential equations.

 The values in the columns S, I and R represent the proportion of the population that are susceptible, infected and recovered, and N = S+I+R. The recovered class can become re-susceptible again, as defined by the alpha (α) term.
 Birth and death rate are equal, so the population size remains stable; this rate is defined by μ.

 The simulation results begin at the outbreak of infection

 a) Plot the proportion of susceptible, infected and recovered.
 Explain the graphs and dynamics of the outbreak

 b) Define R0, calculate R0 for this infectious disease

 c) State the relationship between the birth rate and life expectancy.
 Calculate the life expectancy in this population

 d) Calculate the critical vaccination coverage for the range of vaccine efficiencies 0.1 to 1.
 Plot the critical vaccination coverage against vaccine efficiency.
 Interpret your graph

 e) What does the beta value define in this system?
 Double the beta value to 0.6.
 Plot the proportions of the population in time.
 Describe the changes in the dynamics of the outbreak